 Good Bladder Habits can improve bladder control

-Poor bladder habits can lead to poor bladder control, and even wetting yourself.
-Here are some easy steps that everyone can take to keep a healthy bladder.
+Poor bladder habits can lead to poor bladder control.
+This includes wetting yourself.
+This brochure has some easy steps you can take to keep your bladder healthy

 Step 1 – Use good toilet habits